-At Delta Dental Offices, our dentist performs root canals to save a damaged tooth and prevent the need for an extraction.
+At Delta Dental Offices, our dentist performs root canals to help save a damaged tooth and possibly prevent the need for an extraction.

 What is a Root Canal?